Rian-wahid/mcs/README.md

 The cipher is initialized using `mcs_cipher_init`, which takes a 32-byte (256-bit) key and a 32-byte (256-bit) nonce.
 The key and nonce are used to seed the initial 256-bit internal state (`a` through `p`) and to derive a separate "anti-inverse" key (`ka` through `kp`).
 The initialization process involves several applications of custom `mcs_confuse` and `mcs_anti_invers` functions to thoroughly mix the input entropy into the state.

 ### 2.3 Core Operations
-The primary operation for data encryption/decryption is `mcs_cipher_xor_block`.
-This function operates on fixed 128-byte blocks of data.
+The library provides two primary functions for data encryption/decryption:
+- **`mcs_cipher_xor_block`**: This function operates on fixed 128-byte blocks of data.
 For each block, it incorporates a block counter into the internal state, then subjects the state to multiple rounds of `mcs_confuse` and `mcs_mix` functions.
 These functions perform bitwise XORs, cyclic rotations, and additions on 64-bit words to ensure rapid diffusion and confusion.
 After the state transformation, the "anti-inverse" key components are added to the state.
 The resulting 128-byte transformed state is then XORed with the input data block to produce the output.
+- **`mcs_cipher_xor_stream`**: This function allows for encryption/decryption of data streams of arbitrary length.
+It internally manages the processing of full 128-byte blocks using `mcs_cipher_xor_block` and buffers any partial blocks to ensure continuous keystream application across calls.

 ### 2.4 Internal Functions
 - **`mcs_confuse`**: A mixing function that takes four 64-bit words and applies a series of XORs, rotations, and additions to them.